Formaleuros, Formalbitcoins, and Virtual Monies: A survey of ToM F /IoM F

 The history of money might be depicted as a history of money classes.
 Before coined metal trade has been driven by means of uncoined metallic objects.
 Those objects are never treated as money in economic papers.
 But the mechanism is often mentioned.
-Starting with coins as a money class there are three kinds of developments: coinages come and go in a long succession.
-Each coinage having its own history.
+Starting with coins as a money-item type there are three kinds of developments: coinages come and go in a long succession, each coinage having its own history.

 Coinages also demonstrate a development within their money class towards more useful systems which are less costly for the issuer.
-Thirdly the institutional mechanics of production, distribution and retraction of coins has its own long development with various degrees of freedom for both banks and the public being invented or prevented.
+Thirdly the institutional mechanics of production, distribution and retraction of coins has its own long development with various degrees of freedom for both banks and the public being sought or blocked.